jibby1729/KashViT/README.md

 # Kashmiri OCR with a Robust Vision Transformer

 A Vision Transformer (ViT) model for Optical Character Recognition (OCR) on single words of Kashmiri text, written in PyTorch.
-This project features a robust training pipeline with significant data augmentation and an improved model architecture to enhance generalization to real-world images.
+This project features a robust training pipeline with data augmentation and an improved model architecture to enhance generalization to real-world images.
+The ViT is roughly 850k parameters, trained on a dataset of 55k images.
+We use MHA attention blocks and a cosine annealing scheduler for training (with AdamW optimizer), and mixed precision training (fp16) for faster training.
+Our activation function is GeLU.

 ## Features
-- **Robust ViT Architecture**: Utilizes vertical "stripe" embeddings to preserve fine details in Perso-Arabic scripts, crucial for recognizing diacritics and dots.
+- **Robust ViT Architecture**: Utilizes vertical "stripe" embeddings to preserve fine details in Perso-Arabic scripts.
-- **Advanced Data Augmentation**: Employs a comprehensive on-the-fly augmentation pipeline using `Albumentations` to simulate real-world conditions (noise, blur, lighting changes, compression).
+- **Advanced Data Augmentation**: Comprehensive on-the-fly augmentation pipeline using `Albumentations` to simulate real-world conditions (noise, blur, lighting changes, compression).
-- **Aspect-Ratio Preserving Resize**: Prevents character distortion by resizing images to a fixed height while padding the width, a critical factor for generalization.
+- **Aspect-Ratio Preserving Resize**: Prevents character distortion by resizing images to a fixed height while padding the width.
-- **Web Interface**: Includes a simple Flask-based web app to easily test the model with your own images via file upload or clipboard paste.
+- **Web Interface**: Simple Flask-based web app to easily test the model with your own images via file upload or clipboard paste.
-- **Complete Workflow**: Provides scripts for training, evaluation, and inference.
+- **Complete Workflow**: Scripts for training, evaluation, and inference.

 ## Web Application Quickstart